vishhvaan/lab-bot/README.md

-# tdbot
+# Lab Bot
-A bot that helps the Theory Division perform automated tasks on Slack
+A bot that helps labs perform automated tasks on Slack